-A total of 142 patients were hospitalized and follow-up in the orthopedics department.
-Additionally, 64 individuals received treatment in the neurosurgery department, 54 were in the general surgery department, 30 were in the cardiovascular surgery department, 22 were in the thoracic surgery, and 8 were in ICU.
+Data are given as numbers (n) and percentages (%), mean, standard deviation (SD), and minimum and maximum values min - max: Minimum - maximum received treatment in the neurosurgery department, 54 in the general surgery department, 30 in the cardiovascular surgery department, 22 in the thoracic surgery department, and 8 in the intensive care unit.

-Table 2 demonstrates the comparative analysis of demographics, clinical characteristics, and trauma scores among patients who survived and those who did not.
-The age of non-survivors was found to be significantly lower compared to survivors (p = 0.0001).
-Furthermore, the prevalence of males was statistically significantly higher among non-survivors than among survivors (p = 0.001).
-Penetrating traumas occurred significantly more commonly in non-survivors than in survivors (p = 0.024).
-Moreover, statistically significant differences were observed among non-survivors and survivors, in terms of the mechanisms of trauma such as falls, traffic accident, assault, and gunshot wounds (p = 0.0001, p = 0.014, p = 0.002, and p = 0.001, respectively).
-Finally, non-survivor patients had significantly lower mean GCS and RTS scores compared to survivors (p = 0.0001 for both comparisons).
+Table 2 presents the comparative analysis of demographics, clinical characteristics, and trauma scores among patients who survived and those who did not.
+The age of non-survivors was found to be significantly lower than that of survivors (p=0.0001).
+Furthermore, the prevalence of males was significantly higher among non-survivors than among survivors (p=0.001).
+Penetrating traumas occurred significantly more commonly in non-survivors than in survivors (p=0.024).
+Moreover, statistically significant differences were observed among non-survivors and survivors in terms of the mechanisms of trauma such as falls, traffic accidents, assault, and gunshot wounds (p=0.0001, p=0.014, p=0.002, and p=0.001, respectively).
+Finally, non-survivor patients had significantly lower mean GCS and RTS scores than survivors (p=0.0001 for both comparisons).